 Harrington - Addison is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Harrington - Addison citizens is a little higher than the average for US cities and towns: 22.42% of adults in Harrington - Addison have at least a bachelor's degree.
+The citizens of Harrington - Addison are slightly better educated than the national average of 21.84% for all cities and towns, with 22.42% of adults in Harrington - Addison having a bachelor's degree or advanced degree.

 The per capita income in Harrington - Addison in 2022 was $32,708, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $130,832 for a family of four.
 However, Harrington - Addison contains both very wealthy and poor people as well.